alinix1/primary-care-shortage-analysis/README.md

 ## Methodology

 Data from 6 sources was ingested into Snowflake and transformed using a dbt pipeline with staging, intermediate, and mart layers.
-County-level indicators were joined on FIPS codes to create a unified analytical dataset covering 3,144 US counties.
+County-level variables were joined on FIPS codes to create a unified analytical dataset covering 3,144 US counties.

 **SQL Analysis** queries were drafted in VSCode in the `/analyses` folder and executed